Mental Model

 await connection.close()yourself, or - you used

-SSHClient.withConnection(...)and the closure already ended
+SSHClient.withConnection(...)and the closure has ended

 The usual pattern is: